 Because the plywood is designed to bend, it can create extremely tight curves without kerf cuts or steaming.

-Choosing the Right Bending Method
+Choosing the Right Method to Bend Plywood

 The best plywood bending technique depends on the project.